Field notes

 Minus tides: the best days for tidepooling and clamming

-What a minus tide is, why it exposes shore you never normally see, when the biggest ones cluster during the year, and how to plan a safe trip to the flats around one.
+What a minus tide is, why it exposes shore you never normally see, when the biggest ones cluster during the year, and how to plan a well-informed trip to the flats around one.

 Why the tide is different every day